dbojan/reddit_refresher/README.md

 - I also suggest installing and running 'battery charge limit' (requires root), since it is not good for li ion batter to be at 99% charge.
 Set it to (80/50)

+- You shold probably disable battery optimization for termux

 - getting to develeoper mode on nokia 5:
 settings/system/about phone/build number, top repeatedly till get developer mode on
 usb settings: enable ftp transfer